 Professor Jennings has authored hundreds of articles in academic, professional and trade journals.
 Currently she has six textbooks and monographs in circulation.
-The seventh edition of her textbook, Case Studies in Business Ethics, and the ninth edition of her textbook, Business: lts Legal, Ethical and Global Environment were published in January 2011.
-Her first textbook, Real Estate Law, will have its tenth edition published in January 2013.
-She was added as a co-author to Anderson’s Business and the Legal Environment in 1997, a text whose 22st edition will be published in January 2013.
+The eighth edition of her textbook, Case Studies in Business Ethics, and the tenth edition of her textbook, Business: lts Legal, Ethical and Global Environment will be published in January 2014.
+Her first textbook, Real Estate Law, had its tenth edition published in January 2013.
+She was added as a co-author to Anderson’s Business and the Legal Environment in 1997, a text whose 22st edition was published in January 2013.
 Her book, Business Strategy for the Political Arena, was selected in 1985 by Library Journal as one of its recommended books in business/government relations.
 A Business Tale: A Story of Ethics, Choices, Success, and a Very Large Rabbit, a fable about business ethics, was chosen by Library Journal in 2004 as its business book of the year.
-A Business Tale was also a finalist for two other literary awards for 2004.
+A Business Tale was also a finalist for two other literary awards in 2004.
 In 2000 her book on corporate governance was published by the New York Times MBA Pocket Series.
 Professor Jennings’ book on long-term success, Building a Business Through Good Times and Bad: Lessons from Fifteen Companies, Each With a Century of Dividends, was published in October 2002 and has been used by Booz, Allen, Hamilton for its work on business longevity.
-Her latest book, The Seven Signs of Ethical Collapse was published by St. Martin’s Press and continues to be used by many organizations as a framework for assessing culture.
+Her book on organizational ethical culture, The Seven Signs of Ethical Collapse was published by St. Martin’s Press and continues to be used by many organizations as a framework for assessing culture.
 Her books have been translated into five languages.
 Her latest book, Somewhere Between Ezekiel and Miss Havisham, a book of essays on grief, was published in 2012.